filmitrovski/DemokrasiGD/Readme.md

 Social interaction mechanics involve the governing of interactions between players within the game.
 These may include mechanics of forming and breaking alliances, trading between players, governing the play-acting in role-playing games, and even such elements as giving gifts and inviting friends to join.

 Games can be categorized into genres based on the type of gameplay.
-Since gameplay is generated from the mechanics the game implements, it follows that the genre will have a significant impact on what type of mechanics are implemented in the game and to what extent.
+Since gameplay is generated from the mechanics the game implements, it follows that the genre chosen for a given game will have a significant impact on what type of mechanics will need to be implemented and to what extent.
 Image 1.1 shows some common game genres and how they relate to the types of mechanics they implement.
 The thickness of the outlines indicates relative importance of the type of mechanics to games in that genre.
 Items outlined with a thick black line can be considered to be a core mechanic.

 | !["Game Mechanics and Game Genres"](/DocImg/mechanicsandgenres.png) |
 | :---: |